Does God Still Speak in Dreams and Visions?

 Just because some criminal prints counterfeit money, is not reason enough to reject all currency.
 The devil's work is not confined to dreams and visions.
 Some false teachings originate in dreams and visions, but many more come from books or sermons of false prophets.

-In tempting Adam and Even and even in the temptations of Jesus, Satan actually quoted God's Word!
+In tempting Adam and Eve and in the temptations of Jesus, Satan actually quoted God's Word!

 God has never declared that he will not communicate through dreams and visions, but he warns us to prove all things